3 ways to prevent the big meltdown

 Then there becomes an extreme drop off in performance, hence, catastrophe.
-These meltdowns occur in bigger moments because as the importance of the situation increase, so does the overall anxiety level.
-Mistakes earlier in competition can be let go of easier, because there’s still a lot of game to be played.
+These meltdowns occur in bigger moments because of the importance of the situation increase, so does the overall anxiety level.
+Mistakes earlier in competition can be let go of easier because there’s still a lot of game to be played.

 Here are three ways to prevent The Big Meltdown

 Once the error happens later in the game, use the time-out!
 Coaches can ease the tension and uptightness by making the transition from problematic to relaxed.
 Rallying the troops means to assemble everyone and bring order.
 The time-out allows this to happen.
 Too often, this gets overlooked.